-The first Pharaoh was King Menes who established the first Dynasty in 3100 BC, and began the period in Egyptian history called the Old Kingdom.
+The first Pharaoh of Ancient Egypt’s 30 Dynasties was King Menes who established the first Dynasty in 3100 BC, and began the period in Egyptian history called the Old Kingdom.

-Menes united Upper and Lower Egypt into a single Kingdom with its Capital at Memphis, and this Ancient story of Egypt’s founding may be recorded on the Narmer Palette.
+Menes united Upper and Lower Egypt into a single Kingdom with its Capital at Memphis, and this Ancient story which records the first of Ancient Egypt’s 30 Dynasties can be found on the Narmer Palette.

 However, after about 100 Years, the Pharaohs grew weak and swathes of Egyptian territory fell under the Command of separate Tribal Kingdoms.